 - Prior to discharge, the radiologist will call the referring veterinarian to discuss findings.

-- Upon the patient's discharge, the client will be provided with a CD containing images and discharge information.
+- Upon the patient's discharge, the client will be emailed a link to the ultrasound and will receive verbal discharge information.

 - Within 24-48 hours of the exam, a CD with images will be mailed and the imaging report will be faxed to the referring veterinarian.

 - Within 24-48 hours of the exam, an email will be sent to the referring veterinarian, which will include a link to the ultrasound images and a written report.